-Data Link Service
+4.4.2 Data Link Service

-The Data Link layer provides to its users the capability to establish or release a selection.
-Once a connection has been established between two DLSAPs, an attached user may issue a primitive to the Data Link layer to transfer (normal) data, in the of DLSDU, to the corresponding DLS user.
+The Data Link layer provides to its users the capability to establish or release a connection.
+Once a connection has been established between two DLSAPs, an attached DLS user may issue a primitive to the Data Link layer to transfer (normal) data, in the form of DLSDU, to the corresponding DLS user.

-Sormal data transfer may e slowed down due to flow control, exercised either within Data Link layer or by DLS users.
-The Data Link layer may provide in additional maximum length.
-This is useful in case users wish to exchange control information the flow controlled normal data stream.
+Normal data transfer may e slowed down due to flow control, exercised either within Data Link layer or by DLS users.
+The Data Link layer may provide in additional mechanism by which a user may request urgent transfer of an Expedited DLSDU of a fired maximum length.
+This is useful in case users wish to exchange control information stide the flow controlled normal data stream.

-connection may, conceivably, run into difficulties due to frequent transmission or from its inability to interpret an incoming protocol data unit.
-In that case the provider simply resets the data link.
-Similarly, either user may reset the ection, if it so desires.
+A connection may, conceivably, run into difficulties due to frequent transmission errors or from its inability to interpret an incoming protocol data unit.
+In that case the DLS provider simply resets the data link.
+Similarly, either user may reset the connection, if it so desires.
 In any case, all data over the link is discarded.
-The resulting of the Data Link connection is identical to that which existed soon after ection establishment.
+The resulting satus of the Data Link connection is identical to that which existed soon after connection establishment.

-Over local area networks, particularly, a Data Link layer may only support ection-less data transfer.
-There, each DLSDU is considered to be unrelated to all the section of Sand Service Primitives and Parameters
+Over local area networks, particularly, a Data Link layer may only support connection-less data transfer.
+There, each DLSDU is considered to be unrelated to all others.
+The Data Link makes every effort to transfer it successfully, but without detecting errors, or exercising flow control.
+Such functionally, when required, it pically implemented by the Transport layer.

+4.4.3 Service Primitives and Parameters

-Table 8.3 lists the primitives concerning each service element, together with the parameters associated with each parameters.
+Table 4.3 lists the primitives concerning each service element, together with the parameters associated with each parameters.

-Connection establishment: Connection establishment is confirmed service, and is milable only when DLS connection-oriented.
-During establishment, the two DLS users of the DLS provider negotiate the use of optional service elements, if available (see Table 8.4).
-The optional service elements are expedited data transfer and error porting.
+1.Connection establishment: Connection establishment is confirmed service, and is available only when DLS connection-oriented.
+During establishment, the two DLS users and the DLS provider negotiate the use of optional service elements, if available (see Table 4.4).
+The optional service elements are expedited data transfer and error reporting.
 The DLS users and the DLS provider also negotiate the quality service to be provided over the connection.
-The quality of service parameters include throughput and ransit delay.
+The quality of service parameters include throughput and transit delay.
 Other parameters, not related to performance, are protection and priority.
 The above discussion suggests that the requirements specified by the initiating DLS user may not match those required by the responding user.
 Or, these may not be supported by a provider.
 In either case, connection is not established.
-This situation results in primitive sequences shown in Figure 8.11 (b) and (c).
+This situation results in primitive sequences shown in Figure 4.11 (b) and (c).
 Refusal to accept or to support a connection is indicated by issuing a DL-DIS-connect primitive.
 Commenting upon other parameters of DL-CONNECT primitives, the Responding Address is usually the same as the Called Address.
 Further, some Data Link protocols may not permit User Data to be included in DL-CONNECT primitives.

-Table 8.3 Data Link Services and Their Parameters.
+Table 4.3 Data Link Services and Their Parameters.